 Today’s organizations have multifaceted and immersive relationships with employees, customers, suppliers, and communities.
-With a Master of Science in Organizational Leadership degree from the Redlands School of Business, you’ll learn to navigate these complex relationships, make ethical decisions, and integrate the arc of personal, organizational, and societal influences to lay the foundation for success.
+With a Master of Science in Organizational Leadership degree from the Redlands School of Business & Society, you’ll learn to navigate these complex relationships, make ethical decisions, and integrate the arc of personal, organizational, and societal influences to lay the foundation for success.

 The MSOL program has been designed around two overlapping themes: the need to develop leaders with critical 21st century business skills and the integration of purposeful leadership to implement these skills at the individual, group, organizational, and societal levels.